ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 Although not ideal for all cases, Markdown can make your writing process easier and faster.

-It can be especially good for procrastinators.
+It may be especially good for procrastinators.
 Writing in Markdown is much more distraction-free than working with traditional word processors.
 Markdown files are also great for back-ups and version control.

 Try writing your next poem, essay, or story in Markdown.
 Chances are you’ll make it one of your essential writing tools.